Chaz Beasley: Early life

 Chaz Beasley was born in Statesville, North Carolina, and grew up in a low-income, single parent home.

 Education

 Beasley graduated as valedictorian of Newton-Conover High School in 2004, with high honors in economics from Harvard University in 2008, and from Georgetown Law School in 2013, during which time he also coached youth basketball at a small grade school.

 Career

 Currently an associate with the law firm of Moore & Van Allen, Beasley works in finance, focusing on capital markets transactions, representing financial institutions in corporate and structured debt financing.
 Before that, Beasley served on the staff of the United States Senate Majority Leader and as an employee of the law firm Alston & Bird.
 He also interned for judges on the United States Court of Appeals for the Fourth Circuit and the Supreme Court of North Carolina.
-During the financial crisis of 2008, he performed risk management in the residential mortgage industry.
+During the 2008 financial crisis, he performed risk management in the residential mortgage industry.